Circumcentric directions of cones: Discussion of results

 \section{Discussion of results}

 We begin this section by pointing out the importance of considering a conic base in the definition of the circumcentric for it to possess a genuine \emph{geometric} characterization.
 If one considers a set of generators instead of a base we may have ambiguity.
-Indeed, if $K\subset\RR^{3}$ is the cone generated by we have that $K = \cone(S) = \RR^{3}_{+}$ and the only normalized conic base of $K$ is given by However, the circumcentric direction of $K$ satisfies
+Indeed, see the example below. \begin{example} Let $K\subset\RR^{3}$ be the cone generated by We have that $K = \cone(S) = \RR^{3}_{+}$ and the only normalized conic base of $K$ is given by However, the circumcentric direction of $K$ satisfies \end{example}

 We have seen in this paper that $d$ always lies in $\Kpolar$.
-In the previous example $-d$ coincidentally belongs to $K$ and it is the barycenter of the convex hull of $B_K$.
-Nevertheless, these two properties do not hold in general.
+In the previous example $-d$ coincidentally belongs to $K$, and it is the barycenter of the convex hull of $B_K$.
+Nevertheless, these two properties do not hold in general, as pointed out later in \Cref{ex:2}

-Our next remark is on the Slater assumption in Corollary \ref{cor:g(x) le 0}.
-It is well-known that the Slater condition is equivalent to the Mangasarian-Fromovitz constraint qualification (MFCQ) for convex inequalities.
-In turn, MFCQ is equivalent to asking positive linear independence of active gradients.
-With those facts in mind and taking into account the following proposition, we necessarily would have a zero circumcentric direction in Corollary \ref{cor:g(x) le 0} without the existence of a Slater point.
+Our next remark is on the Slater assumption in \Cref{cor:g(x) le 0}.
+It is well-known that the Slater condition is equivalent to the Mangasarian-Fromovitz constraint qualification (MFCQ) for convex inequalities~\cite[Prop.
+3.3.8 and 3.3.9]{Bertsekas:1999}.
+In turn, MFCQ is equivalent to asking for positive linear independence of active gradients.
+With those facts in mind and taking into account the following proposition, we necessarily would have a zero circumcentric direction in \Cref{cor:g(x) le 0} without the existence of a Slater point.